 Solution: check the host configuration.

 ERR 213: too many sessions or pages.
 Page number set to 1.

-Command: Cause: setup_send eight screens are supported by the AX3000.
-This resource is shared by sessions and pages (i.e. multi_nbsession Consequence: multi_nbpage ≤ max. session). to get a consistent configuration, the multi_nbpage parameter is set to one.
-Solution: check the number of sessions and pages.
+Cause: eight screens are supported by the AX3000.
+This resource is shared by sessions and pages (i.e. multi nbsession parameter is set to one.